A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

-How Today’s ABA Degree Programs are Bridging the Divide Between ABA Therapy and the Neurodiversity Movement
+How ABA Programs Are Bridging the Divide Between ABA Therapy and the Neurodiversity Movement

 You don’t need to be very far in your journey to becoming a Board-certified ABA to have noticed that applied behavior analysis is not beloved in some circles of the autism community.